1. What is English Ninjas Curriculum and Teaching about?

 Having said that, to best benefit from remote lesson arrangements, students need to be organised, self-motivated and confident in using Zoom and Google drive functions.
 From our experience, online tools to maximise learning are dependent on the student's ability to stay focused and their willingness to engage in the lesson.

-In addition, we strongly encourage younger students (i.e., Primary 1-3) to attend lessons in person as younger students require more supervision and tend to respond better to lessons in person.
+In addition, we strongly encourage students (i.e., Primary 3 and 4) to attend lessons in-person as younger students require more supervision and tend to respond better to lessons in person.

 Yes, we do offer a four-lesson trial for students and parents to experience our teachers and materials before making the decision to commit as a regular student.